openedx/edx-documentation/en_us/course_authors/source/cohorts/cohort_config.rst

 #. :ref:`Enable the cohort feature<Enable Cohorts>`.

 #.
 Based on the strategy you select for assigning students to cohort groups:

   * :ref:`Define the auto cohort groups<Define Auto Cohort Groups>`.
   * :ref:`Define the manual cohort groups<Define the Manual Cohort Groups>` and then :ref:`assign students<Assign Students to Cohort Groups Manually>` to them.
   * Do both.

-3. Identify the :ref:`course-wide discussion topics<Identifying Private
-   CourseWide Discussion Topics>` that you want to be divided by cohort.
-This procedure is optional.
+3. Optionally, identify the discussion topics that you want to be divided by cohort.

+  * If you want :ref:`course-wide discussion topics to be divided by cohort<Identifying Private CourseWide Discussion Topics>`, you need to complete some configuration tasks.

+  * In contrast, if you want content-specific discussion topics to be divided by cohort, you do not need to take any action.
+Instead, you need to complete some configuration tasks only if you want :ref:`content-specific discussion topics to be unified<Make ContentSpecific Discussion Topics Unified>`.

 You complete these procedures in Studio and on the Instructor Dashboard.
 For an optimal student experience, configuration of the cohort feature should be as